Teaching at Home

 Unlock Shakespeare’s language with the Royal Shakespeare Company’s free Learning Zone.
 With a range of materials for home-schooling, explore storytelling, create your own scenes and stories, hear from actors talking about techniques and much more.

-Bluecoat have a whole heap of family activities for you, put together by their dedicated participation team and designed so that you won’t need to order any special materials.
+Bluecoat has a whole heap of family activities for you, put together by their dedicated participation team and designed so that you won’t need to order any special materials.
 Some highlights include designing your own jigsaw puzzle using a cereal box, creating a mask from eggboxes or making your own sketchbook from recycled materials.

 Recycle for Liverpool